 - Squash the guilt: I can get overwhelmed really easily.
 I think I’m strong, but me being overwhelmed means I have 8,000 things on my mind, personal stuff, and business stuff.
 It gets heavy.
 If my inbox is overwhelming me, I take a chunk of time to go through it.
 After my surgery, we were pretty stressed about medical bills.
+So stressed that I was afraid I’d have had to go take up stress management classes at Legacy Healing.
 Instead of avoiding them (which I wish I could do), we figured out a plan that worked for our family, and we’re working through it.
 A tough email to write, or call to make?
 Just do it!
 I think the overwhelming part of anything is the realization … once you start to process your way through the problem, it becomes easier.

 - Deleting social media from my phone: This was a big one.
 If my computer was being slow, I’d pull up Facebook.
 If I was giving Al a bottle or nursing, I’d be looking through Feedly.
 It took me a while, but one day I looked at myself, and realized I was out of control with the phone.
 I left Instagram (since it’s a phone only app), but it’s very rare that I scroll through the feed anymore.
 I just have way better (and more important) things to do with my time.